 “That’s exactly what I’m wondering,” Atienna murmured.
 “An elaborate political demonstration that’s gone wrong…?”

-Klaus studied her and figured that she was probably a pretty person, before he cleared his throat.
+Klaus studied her and found himself figuring randomly that she was probably a pretty person.
+He cleared his throat.
 “It’s best to leave this to higher command.
 This isn’t really your problem to solve.”

 Klaus stiffened beneath that frigid gaze.